lishashi/blog/pages/assessment-should-be-fair-equitable-to-all-students.md

 permalink: /pedagogy/assessment/
 ---

 When it comes to assessment, I created different ways for students to demonstrate their learning.
-For example, for studnets with low level of writing, I provided students with stickers and art materials to demonstrate their understanding of the different perspectives each character held from the story.
+For example, for students with low level of writing, I provided students with stickers and art materials to demonstrate their understanding of the different perspectives each character held from the story.

 <object data="{{ site.baseurl }}/assets/files/pedagogy-26.pdf" width="1000" height="1000" type='application/pdf'></object>

-For students who needed to hear other people’s idea before formulating their own answers, I integrated gallery walk and group activities in my lessons.
+For students who needed to hear other people’s ideas before formulating their own answers, I integrated gallery walk and group activities in my lessons.

 ![# p]({{ site.baseurl }}/assets/images/27-Pedagogy.png)

-For students with different learning styles, I designed different activities to have them demonstrated them learning.
-For auditory learners, I had them used puppets they made to demonstrate their undersntanding of the story The Three Little Pigs.
+For students with different learning styles, I designed different activities to have them demonstrate their learning.
+For auditory learners, I had them used puppets they made to demonstrate their understanding of the story The Three Little Pigs.

 ![# p]({{ site.baseurl }}/assets/images/28-Pedagogy.png)

-For kinesthetic learners, when teaching patterns in math, I had them use pattern blocks to created given patterns and explained their pattern verbally.
+For kinesthetic learners, when teaching patterns in math, I had them use pattern blocks to create given patterns and explained their patterns verbally.

 ![# p]({{ site.baseurl }}/assets/images/29-Pedagogy.png)